-Course by Course Transfer Guide -
+Course-by-Course Transfer Guides

-Course by Course Transfer Guides list MCC courses that transfer to four-year institutions by identifying MCC courses that have an equivalent course at the four-year institution.
+Course-by-Course Transfer Guides list MCC courses that transfer to four-year institutions by identifying equivalent courses at the four-year institution.
 The guides are very useful if students desire to take a specific course at MCC for transfer to a four-year institution.
-To use the Course by Course Guides effectively, students need to know their specific four-year degree course requirements in order to determine if an equivalent transfer course is available at MCC.
+To use the Course-by-Course Transfer Guides effectively, students need to know their specific four-year degree course requirements in order to determine if an equivalent transfer course is available at MCC.